isabella232/win32-pr.es-es/desktop-src/SecCrypto/utilities-binarytohex.md

 ## <a name="return-value"></a>Valor devuelto

-Cadena hexadecimal que es equivalente a la cadena empaquetada binaria especificada.
+Cadena hexadecimal equivalente a la cadena empaquetada binaria especificada.

 ## <a name="requirements"></a>Requisitos